revaturelabs/interviewquestions/angular-questions/01-IntroductionToAngular.md

 <details>
 <summary><b>Explanation</b></summary>

-Use traditional web applications when:
+Use traditional web applications or MPA when:
 - Your application's client-side requirements are simple or even read-only.
 - Your application needs to function in browsers without JavaScript support.

 Use a SPA when:

 - Your application must expose a rich user interface with many features.
-- Your team is familiar with JavaScript, TypeScript, or Blazor WebAssembly development.
+- Your team is familiar with JavaScript, or TypeScript.
 - Your application must already expose an API for other (internal or public) clients.

-Additionally, SPA frameworks require greater architectural and security expertise.
+Both SPA and MPA are not flawless as they obviously have their pros and cons.
+SPA is the best choice if you care about** speed and code reusability** that can be applied to develop a **mobile app**.
+However, it has deficiencies in SEO optimization.
+MPAs win in case you strive to be **ranked higher in Google**, and it is more scalable but much slower than single-page applications.

+Choosing the best option, you should always have your business goals and requirements in mind.

 </blockquote>
 </details>